Thoughts for Father's Day

 And this was his second creative career.

 While I was growing up, my dad was a classical musician.
-He played in the Fort Worth Symphony, as well as taught music at our local college, University of Texas at Arlington.
+He played in the Dallas Symphony, as well as taught music at our local college, University of Texas at Arlington.

 Even while he was pursuing his music career, he was strengthening his vision with a camera.
 As a child, I remember many vacations when he’d let me accompany him before dawn to be in place to capture breathtaking sunrise shots from places like the Grand Canyon.